Code: GKA.AR Topic: Senior High School Course Challenge Issue Date: 29/01/2020 Effective Date: 29/01/2020 Review Year: 2016

 Upon a student's successful completion of a course challenge, waived prerequisite credits and a "P" for pass for courses lower in the course sequence shall be reported by the principal.
 A course challenge is to be reported to Research, Data and Knowledge (RDK) upon completion.

-In cases where the District does not offer a provincial course, the student may request an alternate setting for the challenge to their school principal.
-Principals shall contact the Superintendent of Schools for out-of-district challenges prior to initiating the course challenge.
-A student who undertakes such a challenge with another school district will assume all additional expenses that might be incurred.
+In cases where the Division does not offer a provincial course, the student may request an alternate setting for the challenge to their school principal.
+Principals shall contact the Superintendent of Schools for out-of-Division challenges prior to initiating the course challenge.
+A student who undertakes such a challenge with another school Division will assume all additional expenses that might be incurred.

-Course challenges directed to Edmonton Public Schools from other districts shall be referred to the Superintendent of Schools.
+Course challenges directed to Edmonton Public Schools from other divisions shall be referred to the Superintendent of Schools.

 Edmonton Public Schools is helping to shape the future in every one of our classrooms.
 We’re focused on ensuring each student learns to their full potential and develops the ability, passion and imagination to pursue their dreams and contribute to their community.
 Learn More»